marcus-crane/utf9k/content/blog/2026-01-04-managemyhealth-data-breach-recap.md

 I later confirmed with Kazu that this was a mistake and this second sample was not intended to be distributed in this fashion.

-This sample also contained various letters and lab results as well as an ADHD assessment, another Metacognition neurological assessment, a Covid vaccination certificate, full medical histories for two patients and two passport scans.
+This sample also contained various letters and lab results as well as an ADHD assessment, another Metacognition neurological assessment, a Covid vaccination certificate, full medical histories for two patients and two scans of passports originally issued overseas.

 Interestingly, it also contained a 2023 credit card statement for InLogic Technologies PVT LTD, who are based in India.